 Meet Red Earth, the newest colorway in our recycled range! ♻️ Red Earth is inspired by the rich Australian soil beneath our feet.
 It’s at once playful and subtle, modern yet still a bit old-school.
 And, with bag and pouch material made from 100% recycled PET plastic bottles, it’s a color that’s good on you, and good for the earth. .
 Get the dirt (😉) on Red Earth via the link in bio

 Instagram didn’t have this feature at the beginning.
 But more B2C are adopting it.
-In few clicks your consumer is at the checkout page, finalizing the purchase.
+In a few clicks, your consumer is at the checkout page, finalizing the purchase.

-Look at Amazon 1-click checkout played a big part to its success.
+Look at Amazon 1-click checkout played a big part in its success.

 3. Buying Followers For The Gram